Why Efficient Food Control Systems are Necessary

 Efficient food control systems in every country are very important in protecting the consumer’s health.
 Food control systems and safety management practices are also crucial as facilitators for food processors to assuring quality and safety for food products.
-They are also essential in authenticating that the food items so produced or imported meet the national health and safety requirements.
-For instance, the legal basis and safety standards for food products in member states of the European Union are currently in the process of being enacted.
-Safety concerns related to food products especially during the 1990s mandated the European Union and other nations around the globe to review their policies regarding food safety and finding means in protecting consumers against contaminated food products (Newcomb, 2013, 43).
+They are also critical in authenticating that the food items so produced or imported meet the national health and safety requirements.

 Many people around the world today, including scholars have been concerned on the negative effects of unsafe food on human health.
-A lot more have begun to explore the issue from a range of perspectives such as crisis management, food safety, state responsibility and so on (Charles, et al n.d, 2).
+A lot more have begun to explore the issue from a range of perspectives such as crisis management, food safety, state responsibility and so on.

 .
 This hub discusses how the principles of risk analysis and food safety management can be applied to ensure food safety in the food chain.
 We will evaluate various principles such as HACCP, BCP and Traceability and Recall Management as measure that ensure food safety in food chains.

 Risk Management and Analysis